 Kaspar Ehrenzeller studied Law & Economics at the University of St. Gallen.
 He is a research assistant to Prof. Dr. Bernhard Ehrenzeller.
 In his doctoral thesis, Kaspar specializes in constitutional law (Herstellung praktischer Konkordanz).

-Nadia Kuzniar studied Law at the University of St. Gallen and graduated in 2016.
-She is currently writing her doctoral thesis in which she specializes in copyright law.
-Furthermore, she is a research assistant to Prof. Dr. Florent Thouvenin at Zurich University.
+Nadia Kuzniar studied Law at the University of St. Gallen (HSG) and graduated in 2016.
+She is currently writing her doctoral thesis in the field of torts.
+Furthermore, she is a research assistant to Prof. Vito Roberto.

 Roman Schister studied Law and Economics at the University of St. Gallen.
 As a PhD candidate he specializes in contract law, and works as a research assistant at the Chair of Private, Commercial and Business Law of Prof. Dr. Vito Roberto.
 During his studies, Roman was also highly committed to his work for the students’ magazine of the University of St. Gallen, «prisma».